utiasSTARS/utiasSTARS.github.io/_pages/recovery-policies-psr-exploration.md

 </div>
 {:/}

-## Supplementary material: simulated exits from PSRs in the Cabeus, Faustini and Shoemaker regions at the lunar south pole
+## Supplementary material: simulated exits from PSRs in the Cabeus Region

 Supplementary experiments in progress and results will be shared here.